CommandPost/FCPCafe/docs/faq.md

 - ‘What’s that red box in the viewer’ (zoomed in, shift Z to ‘fit to window’)
 - ‘What have I done’ you’ve opened the precision editor, ESC will close it.

--->
+- Help!!!
+It’s saying my storage is full and I’m only working on a five minute zoom call!!!!
+- (Turn off background rendering and select leave files in place…) -->
 # Frequently Asked Questions